 The public involvement process is contained in the Citizen Participation Plan (CPP).
-The CPP is was adopted in the 2016-2020 Consolidated Plan.
-The public participation process for this Consolidated Plan follows the CPP guidelines.
-The current CPP is an exhibit of the current five-year Consolidated Plan and will guide the future public participation processes.
+The CPP was adopted in the 2016-2020 Consolidated Plan.
+The public participation process for the Annual Action Plan follows the CPP guidelines.

 Staff also consulted local reports describing community and economic needs.